Alexeanred/Car-Evaluation-Web-App/README.md

 3. Deploy to **heroku**
 4. Write README github

-**To conclude, this is just a simple app and I want to do more interesting things in the future.**
+**To conclude, this is just a simple app and I want to do more interesting things in the future with my friends.**